treebeardtech/nbmake-action/docs/index.md

 # 🌲 Welcome to Treebeard

-Treebeard is a library which reproduces Python data science work in the cloud, natively supporting Jupyter Notebooks.
+Treebeard is a library which automates and tests data science projects, natively supporting Jupyter Notebooks.

 Treebeard allows you to do the following without bash scripts: